 Two weeks after the Ivy League brought in the storm, some students are still reeling.
 By now, some have managed to gain admission to a decent college.
 Some, on the other hand, have decided to take a gap year and reapply.
-Many are totally devastated and have taken the advice from their parents, peers, educators, and counselors to take the next step ahead.
+Many, devastated, have sought advice from their parents, peers, educators, and counselors to take the next step ahead.
+There was a time when Ivy League acceptance rates, like Princeton University, accepted 15% to 20% of applications.
+During that time, there wasn’t any Covid-19 or the looming threat of World War 3.
+People were content.

 Acceptance Rates Continue to Take a Dip

-Universities like Yale and Brown have also reported record-low acceptance rates, with Yale’s acceptance rate of 4.7% and Brown at a 5%.
+Universities like Yale and Brown have also reported record-low acceptance rates, with Yale’s acceptance rate of 4.7% and Brown at 5%.
 Columbia remained unchanged with its 3.7% acceptance rate, akin to last year’s.
 Dartmouth on the other hand is ahead of last year, with a rate of 6.24%.

 Universities Opting Out of Making Their Acceptance Rates Public